 One of the most important things to remember is that, even if your ‘will need’ and ‘will have’ figures aren’t quite matching up at the moment, there are always options to try to improve your outcomes.

 There are a few factors that can influence your potential retirement outcomes:

-(There’s also another way – earning more, which means your employer would be contributing more – but that might not always be something you can control!)
+And if you earn more, your employer would be contributing more to your super (but that might not always be something you can control!)